UniversalDataTool/universal-data-tool/README.md

 Try it out at [universaldatatool.com](https://universaldatatool.com) or [download it here](https://github.com/UniversalDataTool/universal-data-tool/releases).

-The Universal Data Tool is a User Interface for editing and annotating Images (Computer Vision, Bounding Boxes, Segmentation), Text (Named Entity Recognition, Classification) or general purpose data entry. to view and edit any data defined by the [open human annotation standard](https://github.com/OpenHumanAnnotation/open-human-annotation-task-format).
+The Universal Data Tool is a User Interface for editing and annotating Images (Computer Vision, Bounding Boxes, Segmentation), Text (Named Entity Recognition, Classification) or general purpose data entry. to view and edit any data defined in the extensible the [.udt.json standard](https://github.com/UniversalDataTool/udt-format).

 <!-- [Check out the demo here.](#) -->